 Welcome!
-We're delighted you'll be participating in the Sing Out, Davies! choral workshop on December 1, 2013, led by San Francisco Symphony Chorus Director Ragnar Bohlin.
+We're delighted you'll be participating in the Sing Out, Davies! choral workshop on January 10, 2016, led by San Francisco Symphony Chorus Director Emeritus Vance George.

 Everything you need to know about the workshop is on this page.
 If you have questions, please contact Lolly Lewis, Community of Music Makers Program Administrator, at firstname.lastname@example.org or (415) 503-5344.

 ALTO 1: please become familiar with both Alto 1 and Alto 2 parts for Somewhere.
 We will balance the voices at the workshop.

 Your browser does not support HTML5 audio.